cs230-stanford/website-2018-winter/_posts/2018-02-01-pytorch-getting-started.md

   - `model/net.py`: specifies the neural network architecture, the loss function and evaluation metrics
   - `model/data_loader.py`: specifies how the data should be fed to the network
   - `train.py`: contains the main training loop
-  - `evaluate.py`: conatins the main loop for evaluating the model
+  - `evaluate.py`: contains the main loop for evaluating the model
   - `utils.py`: utility functions for handling hyperparams/logging/storing model

 We recommend reading through `train.py` to get a high-level overview.